-Reform in Ukraine will be vital and Western sticks must also extend to Kyiv in its battle against corruption.
-The firing by Zelensky of several corrupt senior Ukrainians in early 2023 is a good start but must go far further.
-Much of the scope and timing of the reconstruction effort will also depend on different scenarios to consider post-2023 depending on developments in the war.
-But central to any such strategy will be EU and NATO cooperation on Ukraine and that co-operation will be immediately at risk if there is a perception of corruption or war-profiteering within the Ukrainian government.
+Reform in Ukraine will also be vital and Western carrots and sticks must extend to Kyiv in its battle against corruption.
+The firing by Zelenskyy of several corrupt senior Ukrainians in early 2023 was a good start but must go far further.
+Much of the scope and timing of the reconstruction effort will also depend on different scenarios post-2023 depending on developments in the war.
+But central to any such strategy will be EU and NATO cooperation on Ukraine and that co-operation will be immediately at risk if there is a perception of corruption or war- profiteering within the Ukrainian government.